dylanbrater326/https-github.com-CalSol-electrical-training/labs/lab1.md

 ```

 ## Conclusion
 And that's it for the first week's lab!
-Please fill out our anonymous feedback form, and be ready to start writing c next week :)
+Please fill out our anonymous feedback form, and be ready to start writing C++ next week :)